Make Your Friend A Set Of DIY Vintage Magnets In Less Than 5 Minutes

 It takes just a few minutes to make the magnets and they are very inexpensive…and classy.

 You can make magnets out of earrings, keys, dominos, checkers, seashells, small toys, coins, scrabble tiles (think monogram or personalization)…..I could go on and on.

 I think these vintage earring magnets are my favorite of all the DIY magnets I’ve put together.
 I really like them and they are perfect for the metal magnet board I made a while ago.

+I have several jars full of junk jewelry.
+There are bits and pieces and odds and ends and even some pieces in perfect condition.
 I dug through my stash of reclaimed bling to find a few pretty pieces…..soon to become magnets.
-I have several large jars of junk jewelry.

 E-6000 is my favorite glue when working with jewelry.
 I used it to adhere the earrings to the strong magnets.
 The magnets are the thick kind.
 Don’t buy those little thin pad magnets.
 They aren’t strong enough.
 I speak from experience.
 Don’t waste your money.

 products in this post: